 We offer you extensive support to help you thrive and enjoy your time at university.
 Youll meet regularly with your personal tutor, an academic member of staff; and you can get advice from your module tutors in their weekly office hours.
 The School of History has a dedicated Student Support Officer who can help with any of the wide range of issues which can have an impact on your studies.
 In addition, we have a Peer Mentoring scheme, in which second and third year students are trained to mentor our new students, and to offer support with the transition to university life.

 Our library is one of the largest libraries in the UK, with 2.8 million print and 500,000 online books.
 Youll have full access to the exceptional resources of the Brotherton Library, which has Special Collections of international importance, including the Leeds Russian Archive, for the study of Anglo-Russian relations in the nineteenth and twentieth centuries, and the Liddle Collection of testimonies and artefacts from the First World War and Second World War.
 Youll have the opportunity to exploit the Librarys archives, rare books and numerous electronic databases when you research your final year project.

 The Laidlaw Library is an inspirational study environment which opened in 2015.
 Its where youll find copies of core undergraduate texts.
 Our History students also use the Edward Boyle Library, which reopened after a major refurbishment in 2016.
 Both the Laidlaw and Edward Boyle libraries have been shortlisted for major architectural awards and will provide you with an inspirational study environment.
-Together, our libraries provide over 3,900 study spaces, ranging from silent individual study to lively group work areas.
+Together, our libraries provide 5,000 study places across campus, ranging from silent individual study to lively group work areas.
 Visit the History pages of the Library website for more information.